NEWS ALERTS - Breaking News Alerts from IDT911

 "Suprisingly, only 30 percent [of respondents] agree that they have adequate resources to ensure that privacy and data security requirements are met," Ponemon Institute founder Larry Ponemon told the site.Ondrej Krehel

-, chief information security officer for Identity Theft 911, has a blog about data breaches
+, chief information security officer for IDT911, has a blog about data breaches

 and the threats they can pose for consumers, particularly when it involves medical information.